tutsplus/tutsplus-getting-started-with-sequel/ARTICLE.markdown

     Post.where(id: 1).first # Returns an instance of Post

 The code sample fetches the record with the id of 1.
-However, `Sequel.model` allows you to simply reach that same record via the `[]` method:
+However, `Sequel::Model` allows you to simply reach that same record via the `[]` method:

     Post[1] # Returns an instance of Post